-If parts of the brain that control movement is also affected, frontotemporal dementia can produce movement-related symptoms.
-This happens most often in cases of behavioral frontotemporal dementia.
-Some doctors also consider movement-related brain disorders such as amyotrophic lateral sclerosis (ALS), corticobasal degeneration, and progressive supranuclear palsy to be types of frontotemporal dementia.
+If parts of the brain that control movement are also affected, FTD can produce movement-related symptoms.
+This happens most often in cases of behavioral FTD.
+Some doctors also consider movement-related brain disorders such as amyotrophic lateral sclerosis (ALS), corticobasal degeneration, and progressive supranuclear palsy to be types of FTD.

 - Muscle weakness in the limbs